himmAllRight/himmAllRight-source/content/post/selecting-charmeleons-upgrades.md

 +++
-title   = "Selecting Charmeleon's Upgrades" date    = "2020-12-14"
+title   = "Selecting Charmeleon's Upgrades" date    = "2020-12-28"
 author  = "Ryan Himmelwright"
 image   = "img/posts/selecting-charmeleon-upgrades/mb_header.jpeg"
 caption = "Durham, NC"
-tags    = ["hardware", "linux", "ryzen", "homelab", "vfio"] draft   = "True"
+tags    = ["hardware", "linux", "ryzen", "homelab", "vfio"] draft   = "False"
 Comments = "True"
 +++

-After months following prices while planning...
-I have upgrade several major components in my Linux workstation, Charmeleon.
-What started as an eventual cpu + ram upgrade has now also included a new motherboard and secondary gpu.
-Here is what I selected for each part, and why.
+After months of planning and price tracking, I have finished upgrading several major components in my Linux workstation.
+What started as a planned cpu and ram upgrade, eventually ballooned to also include a new motherboard and a secondary gpu.
+Let me explain...
 <!--more-->

 ## Background

 <a href="../../img/posts/selecting-charmeleon-upgrades/pre_upgrades.jpeg"><img alt="Inside charmeleon before upgrades" src="../../img/posts/selecting-charmeleon-upgrades/pre_upgrades.jpeg" style="max-width: 100%;"/></a>
-<div class="caption">Charmeleon Internals before upgrades</div>
+<div class="caption">Charmeleon Internals before the upgrades</div>

-Over two years ago, I [build and designed charmeleon](post/charmeleon-desktop-design/), my linux desktop computer.
-In that post, I explain how I wanted to eventually upgrade charmeleon over time, and designed it with that in mind.
-Since the initial build, I have only added or swapped a few parts: I added a new m.2 nvme ssd and [upgraded my gpu](/post/rx580-upgrade/) after the origonal one stopped working months ago.
-The next coponent part I wanted to upgrade was adding some more RAM.
-However, as I started down that path, things became a bit more... complicated...
+Over two years ago, I [built and designed charmeleon](post/charmeleon-desktop-design/), my Linux desktop computer.
+In that post, I explained how I wanted to upgrade charmeleon over time, and designed it with that in mind.
+Since the initial build, I have only made a few minor upgrades: I added a m.2 nvme ssd and [upgraded the gpu](/post/rx580-upgrade/) after the original one stopped working.
+The next upgrade I wanted to make was adding more RAM.
+As I started down that path, things became a bit more... complicated...

 ## Part Selection